Populations at Risk

-On 24 February Senator Leila de Lima, a longtime critic of President Duterte's harsh policies and former Chair of the Philippines Senate Justice and Human Rights Committee, was arrested on charges of abetting the illegal drug trade while serving as Justice Secretary from 2010-2015.
-International observers have spoken out against the arrest as an attempt by President Duterte to silence parliamentary opposition to his campaign of extrajudicial killings.
+On 24 February Senator Leila de Lima, a longtime critic of President Duterte's policies and former Chair of the Philippines Senate Justice and Human Rights Committee, was arrested on charges of abetting the illegal drug trade while serving as Justice Secretary from 2010-2015.
+International observers have deemed the arrest an attempt by President Duterte to silence parliamentary opposition to his campaign of extrajudicial killings.

 The government of the Philippines is failing to uphold its Responsibility to Protect all Filipinos, including those accused of drug offenses.

-The international community has expressed grave concern about state violence in the Philippines.
-On 3 November the spokesperson for the PNP responded to criticisms by the Global Centre for the Responsibility to Protect and other NGOs by inviting international human rights organizations to visit the Philippines and investigate.
+International observers have expressed grave concern about state violence in the Philippines.
+On 3 November the spokesperson for the police responded to criticism by the Global Centre for the Responsibility to Protect and other NGOs by inviting international human rights organizations to visit the Philippines and investigate.
 The government has not, however, responded to a formal request to visit.

-On 13 October the Chief Prosecutor of the International Criminal Court (ICC), Fatou Bensouda, declared that her office will consider a preliminary examination into the violence.
+On 13 October the Chief Prosecutor of the ICC, Fatou Bensouda, declared that her office would consider a preliminary examination into extrajudicial killings in the Philippines.

-On 20 December the UN High Commissioner for Human Rights, Zeid Ra'ad Al Hussein, urged judicial authorities to launch an investigation into extrajudicial killings after President Duterte admitted to personally killing "about three" people while mayor of Davao during 1988-2016.
-On 8 March High Commissioner Zeid called for independent and credible investigations into extrajudicial killings in the Philippines.
+On 8 March the UN High Commissioner for Human Rights, Zeid Ra'ad Al Hussein, called for an independent investigation into extrajudicial killings in the Philippines.

-The UN and ICC should continue to closely monitor the situation in the Philippines.
-States with strong economic and political ties to the Philippines, such as the United States, must increase diplomacy aimed at ending systematic extrajudicial killings.
+The UN Human Rights Council should continue to closely monitor the situation in the Philippines.
+States with strong economic and political ties to the Philippines, especially the United States, must increase diplomacy aimed at ending extrajudicial killings.